jtrein/svelte-news/README.md

 The app is divided into components, but the workhorse is `NewsList.svelte`.
 I chose Svelte because I wanted to learn it.
 Svelte has taken a bit more time to get right in the sense that I needed to unlearn React habits, but it is an absolute joy to code in.
 I will be reaching for it in the future.

-1. On mount the app calls the server to request ~20 articles
+1. On mount the app calls to our server to request ~20 articles from News API's `/top-headlines` endpoint (I attemped to use `/everything` but the country `source` wasn't allowed).
 2. Routing is decided within the client (no SSR).
 There are 2 paths:
     - Home
     - An arbitrary article page (e.g. /17).
 That I could see, there isn't a clean, predictable way to get a unique page slug with the data we are given.